 - Prepare your data by applying geoprocessing tools to clean, construct, integrate, and format the data.

 Opening the Data Engineering view with an educational attainment dataset for United States counties, you can explore and prepare the data.
-The fields panel shows the field names or aliases and types, with buttons to symbolize and create a chart of a field, or go to the field in the attribute table.
+The fields panel shows the field names or aliases and types, with buttons to symbolize and create a chart of a field or go to the field in the attribute table.
 In the statistics panel, you can choose a subset of fields to show data quality metrics, show statistics, and preview charts.
-You can filter the results by data type to further explore the results.
+You can filter the results by data type to further explore the results or export the statistics to a stand–alone table.